Natabhairavi

 Naṭabhairavi is a rāgam in Carnatic music (musical scale of South Indian classical music).
 It is the 20th melakarta rāgam in the 72 melakarta rāgam system.
-It corresponds to the Natural minor scale of western music system.
+It corresponds to the Natural minor scale (alias Aeolian mode) of western music system.

 Natabhairavi corresponds to the Asavari thaat of Hindustani music.
 In the Muthuswami Dikshitar school this melakarta is instead known as Nārīrītigowla.
 Natabhairavi is known to be a rāgam that incites feelings of grandeur and devotion in the listeners.

 Structure and Lakshana

 It is the 2nd rāgam in the 4th chakra Veda.
 The mnemonic name is Veda-Sri.
 The mnemonic phrase is sa ri gi ma pa dha ni.
 Its ārohaṇa-avarohaṇa structure is as follows (see swaras in Carnatic music for details on the notations used):